ShakirMahabirsingh/Projects/README.md

 csv files and was tasked with loading each into Pentaho and establishing a Fact Table at the end.
 The only dimension requiring additional work was the Date Dimension which needed to be created from scratch.
 I simply simulated numerous dates for a specific span of time, masked and passed the values along, then loaded it into my final table.
 Finally, after loading my tables into Tableau, I came up with two KPIs for the data and visualized accordingly.
 This is documented in the pdf.

+---  Titanic Random Forest Survivability  ---
+This is the first data science project/competition on Kaggle.
+I was given a training and testing data set and was tasked with building a Random Forest Model to accurately predict whether a sample of passengers either died or not.
+My model took certain variables, an n of 500 and accounted for an approximate 72% prediction success rate.
+I can improve this model by building a tree model, pruning and finding the optimal optimizations but this required different data than what was given.
+This was a fun first competition and refreshed my mind on how to work with decision models!